Integrity in corporate conduct

 The bank is committed to implementing regulatory, organizational and technological interventions to adequately meet privacy protection needs under the new General Data Protection Regulation -GDPR.
 These interventions, coordinated by the Data Protection Officer, meet the principles of the Group Code of Ethics that commit the Bank to adopt criteria of absolute transparency in informing customers and employees about their rights in the matter and how that their personal information is processed.

 In order to ensure that its actions are aligned with principles of integrity, the bank has designed a system of controls aimed at maintaining a constant safeguard in the identification, governance and control of the risks associated with the activities carried out and in this regard it carries out audit activities on a fixed basis in relation to the nature and intensity of the risks.
-In 2018, audits were conducted on 206 Risk Areas identified in the planning phase were completed, with the completion of 251 audits (63 of which "extraordinary", i.e. originating from specific requests of Corporate Bodies, Supervisory Authorities or from events/circumstances occurring after the completion of the annual planning) (*).
+Audit activities were conducted on 206 Risk Areas identified in the planning phase were completed, with the completion of 251 audits (63 of which "extraordinary", i.e. originating from specific requests of Corporate Bodies, Supervisory Authorities or from events/circumstances occurring after the completion of the annual planning) (*).
 In 2020, 91 audits were reported as significant for the purposes of Italian Legislative Decree 231/2001, and among these 9 concerned activities related to corruption risk.
 These latest audits involved 10 Governance Areas/Divisions (some interventions involved several Governance Areas/Divisions).

 The Intesa Sanpaolo Group complies with tax regulations in the belief that compliance is a fundamental contribution of citizenry supporting the community in which it operates.
 Intesa Sanpaolo's positive impact in this respect is confirmed by the disclosed forecast in the Business Plan of a total contribution from 2018 to 2021 of approximately 13 billion euro, an amount comparable to a budgetary stability law.

 In December 2017, the Intesa Sanpaolo Group adopted its Principles of conduct on fiscal matters, in order to ensure compliance over time with the tax and fiscal rules of the countries where it operates and to guarantee the financial and reputational integrity of all the Group companies.
-Guidelines were also approved for the management of tax risk within the system of collaborative compliance with the Revenue Agency, which govern the criteria and processes that Intesa Sanpaolo must adopt to ensure the adequacy and effectiveness of its Tax Control Framework.
-The supervision of compliance with tax legislation is assigned to the Tax Sub-Department.
+Guidelines were also approved for the management of tax risk within the system of collaborative compliance with the Revenue Agency, which govern the criteria and processes that Intesa Sanpaolo must adopt to ensure the adequacy and effectiveness of its Tax Control Framework and related Rules.

 In compliance with applicable laws, Intesa Sanpaolo publishes a "Country by Country" report, with the following information for each country (according to rules established by the Bank of Italy): the gross income; the number of employees; profit or loss before taxes; taxes on profit or loss.
 The report is available at this link.